kibs-tech/kibs-tech.github.io/access-upgrade.md

 # Upgrading Microsoft Access

 It's not unusual for a business to still be using an Access database application that they first had developed 15-20 years ago.
-If they are still running it in an earlier version of Access eg 2003, 2007 then they really should be thinking about upgrading it to 365.
+If they are still running it in an earlier version of Access eg 2003, 2007 then they really should be thinking about upgrading it to the latest version.

 ## Some reasons to upgrade

 - Databases become corrupt over time
-- They slow down over time
+- Databases slow down over time
 - Windows 10 does not support older versions of Access which can lead to strange behavior and frustrating intermittent problems.
 - It's a security risk.
 Your unsupported database cannot be updated with the latest security patches which leaves it very vulnerable to attack.
-- Once you've upgraded it you will then have options to further modernise your setup and make your data securely available to tablets, mobile and web apps.
+- Once you've upgraded your Access database you will have options to further modernise your setup and make your data securely available to tablets, mobile and web apps.

 ## How much does upgrading it cost

-The average cost for me to do the upgrade is just £300.
+The average cost for me to upgrade an MS Access application is just £300.

 ## Contact me for a free assessment